 We got an email that said:

 The question about whether Rome should have excommunicated Cerularius is a good one.
 Pope Paul VI thought not, given the choice of words for the mutual 1965 statement.
-I will stick with his perspective, I don't think an excummunication should have happened.
+We don't think an excummunication should have happened.
 There probably was a better way to handle the mess.
 However, the question about whether the Pope had the right to do it is an entirely different matter, because it calls into question the right of Rome to intervene in matters of extreme importance to the entire Church.
 It also challenges the primacy of the seat of Peter.

 The Byzantine fathers affirm that Rome has the right and the duty to excommunicate heretics and schismatics.
 For example, St. Maximos the Confessor writes: